 Urban Labor and the Taxi Trade in Mumbai and Manila/Singapore Style

 Over the last twenty years, the landscapes of cities throughout the world have been transformed by the construction of walled enclosures.
 What explains the proliferation of these 21st century separation walls?
 GCI Faculty Scholar Andy Clarno, assistant professor of Sociology and African American Studies, attempts to answer this question through an analysis of walled enclosures in Johannesburg and Jerusalem.
-In Johannesburg, the South African elite surround their homes with brick walls and electric fences and put gates around their neighborhoods.
-Meanwhile, the State of Israel is building a series of walls and fences to prevent Palestinians from the West Bank from entering Jerusalem.
 What explains the different forms that these enclosures take?
 To carry out this research, Clarno brings together the tools of comparative urban ethnography and comparative historical sociology.
 His research focuses on: the relationship between neoliberal restructuring and the political transitions in each state, the growth of marginalized populations, the politics of security, and the production of walled enclosures.

 Asia and China Research Program

-GCI established the Asia and China Research Program in 2007, led by Professor Tingwei Zhang, Urban Planning and Policy program, College of Urban Planning and Public Affairs.
+GCI established the Asia and China Research Program in 2007, led by Professor Tingwei Zhang.
 The Program was initiated with an agreement between GCI and Guangxi Institute of Architectural Design and Research (GIADR), Guangxi Province in China.

-With the extension of the 2009 agreement between GCI-ACRG and Guangxi Hualan Planning and Development Consulting Group, a new project has started in February 2014 on the comparative study of economic transition and spatial reorganization in the city of Nanning, China and Chicago.
-The project intends to explore strategies employed by the municipal governments of the two cities in the globalization ear.
+With the extension of the 2009 agreement between GCI-ACRG and Guangxi Hualan Planning and Development Consulting Group, a new project started in February 2014 on the comparative study of economic transition and spatial reorganization in the city of Nanning, China and Chicago.
+The project explores strategies employed by the municipal governments of the two cities in the globalization era.